zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 2  Call method:
 	R = CalculateMassAC( formula, E)
-	formula is a 1 by N char matrix chemical formula of material or a 2 by N double matrix caution：./data file directory must in matlab working directory
+	--formula is a 1 by N char matrix chemical formula of material or a 2 by N double matrix --E is a 1 by N double matrix caution：./data file directory must in matlab working directory

 1.1 输入参数 formula